 Online gambling is also illegal, so flying to Nevada, Delaware of New Jersey to gamble online doesn’t offer much appeal, while playing slots or poker for fun in online social casinos isn’t the same thing.

 One of the existing legal casinos is the Lucky Eagle, located close to the Mexican border in Eagle Pass, on the Kickapoo reservation.
-The casino exists under the Indian Gaming Regulatory Act, and opened doors in 1996, having been steadily growing to its current dimension: over 3.300 slots, poker room, bingo, several restaurants and a hotel.
+The casino exists under the Indian Gaming Regulatory Act, and opened doors in 1996, has been steadily growing to its current dimension: over 3.300 slots, poker room, bingo, several restaurants, and a hotel.

 Just to understand the dimension of Texas state and how few two casinos are, it’s interesting to mention that the Lucky Eagle Casino is 30 minutes away driving from San Antonio, 3 hours from Austin, and 5 hours from Houston and Dallas.
 Quite a long trip to play at the casino.